Abandoned & Little-Known Airfields:

 According to Mark Lincoln, “By 1948 Goodyear blimp operations had moved to NAS Santa Ana.”

 A 12/4/52 aerial photo flown by Fairchild Aerial Surveys (courtesy of Robert Pope) showed the Goodyear factory complex & its blimp hangar.

 One large building had “Goodyear Los Angeles” painted on the roof.

 According to Mark Lincoln, “The Los Angeles hangar was used only briefly in 1953 when NAS Santa Ana was crowded with US Navy blimps.”

 A 1955 street atlas (courtesy of Kevin Walsh) depicted “Goodyear Rubber Company”.

 A 1980 aerial view showed that the former Goodyear Airship plant was not much changed compared to as seen in 1952,

-with the hangars still standing on the northwest & southwest corners of the property,
+with the hangar still standing on the southwest corner,

 and “Goodyear Los Angeles” still painted on the roof of one large building.